lukeacl/bsky-pds/README.md

 Alternatively if you're using DNS to validate the handle to the DID or in any other case you can use [https://bsky-debug.app/handle](https://bsky-debug.app/handle) to validate handle resolution.
 In any case you should get a pass, through HTTPS or DNS validation.
 One of them must succeed for your PDS to function correctly.

+Once you've done a few test posts on your PDS you should makesure websockets are working using a tool like `wssdump` or `websocat` using a command like below.
+If it's all working properly you should see some data dump out, and if you keep it open and perform actions on your PDS you should see more data flow.

+`websocat "wss://pds.example.com/xrpc/com.atproto.sync.subscribeRepos?cursor=0"`

 ## Support

 Support is limited.
 All the risk is yours.
 However, if you get too stuck you'll find me on Bluesky, [@lukeacl.com](https://bsky.app/profile/lukeacl.com).